 I make modern, storytelling wedding films that are packed full of all the little details and moments from your wedding day that make your day so special.

 I would love for you to watch some of my wedding films and get a feel for my style of wedding videography.
-If you think that we’d be a good match for your wedding, drop me an email or give me a call so that we can get to know each other and I can share my full private portfolio of films with you.
+If you think that I’d be a good match for your wedding, drop me an email or give me a call so that we can get to know each other and I can share my full private portfolio of films with you.

 For 2019 onwards I am also offering a hybrid wedding photography and wedding videography collection, perfect for couples who are looking for a combined wedding photography and wedding videography package.